-- Non-steroidal anti-inflammatory drugs (NSAIDs) used to treat pain relief and swelling (such as aspirin, ibuprofen, indomethacin or diclofenac). - Medicines used for heart problems or high blood pressure such as enalapril, lisinopril or ramipril (ACE inhibitors). - Medicines used to control your heart beat such as quinidine, disopyramide, procainamide, amiodarone and sotalol. - Losartan, candesartan, irbesartan (called 'angiotensin Il receptor antagonists'). - Some medicines for indigestion and heartburn (antacids) such as sodium bicarbonate and cisapride. - Calcitonin used for hypercalcaemia and Paget's disease/acute bone loss.
+- Steroids used for inflammation and allergies (such as prednisolone, betamethasone or hydrocortisone). - Theophylline used for wheezing or difficulty in breathing. - Caffeine found in some medicines for pain relief that you buy without a prescription. - Water tablets (diuretics) such as furosemide, chlortalidone, indapamide, spironolactone or acetazolamide. - Urea used in some creams that soften and moisturise the skin. - Non-steroidal anti-inflammatory drugs (NSAIDs) - used to treat pain relief and swelling (such as aspirin, ibuprofen, indomethacin or diclofenac). - Medicines used for heart problems or high blood pressure - such as enalapril, lisinopril or ramipril (ACE inhibitors). - Medicines used to control your heart beat such as quinidine, disopyramide, procainamide, amiodarone and sotalol. - Losartan, candesartan, irbesartan (called 'angiotensin II receptor antagonists'). - Some medicines for indigestion and heartburn (antacids) - such as sodium bicarbonate and cisapride. - Calcitonin used for hypercalcaemia and Paget's disease/acute bone loss.

-The following medicines can increase the chance of side effects when taken with Priadel.
+The following medicines can increase the chance of side effects when taken with Priadel tablets.

-Tell your doctor if you are taking any of the following before taking Priadel:
+Tell your doctor if you are taking any of the following before taking Priadel tablets:

-- Some medicines used for depression (SSRIs), tricyclics and triptans derivatives - such as fluvoxamine, paroxetine or fluoxetine. - Medicines used to calm emotional and mental illnesses such as haloperidol, flupentixol, diazepam, thioridazine, amisulpride fluphenazine, chlorpromazine or clozapine. - Co-administration with Priadel may increase the risk of a serious but rare side effect called 'neuroleptic malignant syndrome', which may be fatal. - Methyldopa used for high blood pressure. - Some medicines used for fits (epilepsy) such as carbamazepine or phenytoin. - Medicines used for chest pain (angina) or high blood pressure such as diltiazem or verapamil.
+- Some medicines used for depression (SSRIs), tricyclics and triptans derivatives - such as fluvoxamine, paroxetine or fluoxetine. - Medicines used to calm emotional and mental illnesses - such as haloperidol, flupentixol, diazepam, thioridazine, amisulpride fluphenazine, chlorpromazine or